-The AEWSD is a water storage district, that possesses the legal authority to implement the P/MAs discussed herein.
-The AEWSD, with participation by Kern County, is also designated the Arvin GSA per California Water Code (CWC) § 10725 through 10726.8.
-Arvin GSA possesses the legal authority necessary to implement the demand management P/MAs described herein.
+The AEWSD is a water storage district, that possesses the legal authority to implement P/MAs discussed herein.
+Arvin GSA is also a GSAs, per California Water Code (CWC) § 10725 through 10726.8, the GSA possesses the legal authority necessary to implement the demand management P/MAs described herein.